Chris Campbell, Brewed

 I hit a strange place in my life around 2014 when I was juggling part time in Coffee at 33, part time roasting at Horsham Coffee Roasters, DJ’ing two nights a week, and trying to be in a band.
 The boys eventually found a more dedicated replacement for my role at 33, which was the kick I needed to realise I should stop juggling so many things and focus on one of them, which led to me and the team at Horsham opening Bond St. Coffee.

-Bond St.’s ethos is more quality-driven than many shops, was that a conscious decision when you started, and how has that developed over time?
+Bond St.’s ethos is more quality-driven than many other shops in the city, was that a conscious decision when you started, and how has that developed over time?

 Absolutely, I was going to visit cafes in London, like Prufrock and the old Clerkenwell Workshop, and being blown away by their attention to detail.
 They weighed every shot in and out, everything was timed and the service was impeccable.
 These are all standard practices now but in 2014 it wasn’t the case.
 Back when I worked in 33 we only occasionally weighed and it was all about feel and experience.
 So when I set up Bond St. my only goal was quality.
 I didn’t have money for a big refurb, the shop is shaggy around the edges and the vintage furniture was as much for cost saving as it was style, and what little money we had we spent on our Synesso, which meant we had a great team of baristas with a quality focus.